The Community Medical Center now offers virtual visits!

 If these forms are not received, it may result in a student’s dismissal from the College, including athletics, campus life activities, and campus housing.
 New York State resident students must comply with proof of immunization or exemption within 30 days; students from other states or from outside the United States have 45 days.
 Wells College is obligated to dismiss noncompliant students under state law.
 Proof of immunization or exemption will be required for readmission to Wells College.

-Kinney Prescription Delivery: Every Thursday, the Kinney Drugs pharmacy in Moravia delivers prescriptions to the Community Medical Center.
-In order to fill a prescription, you or your physician must send it directly that Kinney Drugs location.
+Kinney Prescription Delivery: Every Friday, the Kinney Drugs pharmacy in Moravia delivers prescriptions to the Community Medical Center.
+In order to fill a prescription, you or your physician must send the prescription to that Kinney Drugs location.
 (To do so, you must call them directly; see contact info below).
 If there is a cost associated with the prescription, payment must be received at the Community Medical Center by the time the prescription is delivered; otherwise, your prescription will not be fulfilled.

 130 Main Street